Demetrius I Poliorcetes: Early career

 Demetrius served with his father, Antigonus I Monophthalmus, during the Second War of the Diadochi.
 He participated in the Battle of Paraitakene where he commanded the cavalry on the right flank.
 Despite the Antigonid left flank, commanded by Peithon, being routed, and the center, commanded by Antigonus, being dealt heavy losses at the hands of the famous Silver Shields, Demetrius was victorious on the right, and his success there ultimately prevented the battle from being a complete loss.

 Demetrius was again present at the conclusive Battle of Gabiene.
-Directly after the battle, while Antigonus held the betrayed Eumenes, Demetrius was one of the few who implored his father to spare the Greek successor’s life.
+Directly after the battle, while Antigonus held the betrayed Eumenes, Demetrius was one of the few who implored his father to spare the Greek successor's life.

-At the age of twenty-two he was left by his father to defend Syria against Ptolemy the son of Lagus.
-He was defeated at the Battle of Gaza, but soon partially repaired his loss by a victory in the neighbourhood of Myus.
+At the age of twenty-one he was left by his father to defend Syria against Ptolemy the son of Lagus.
+He was defeated at the Battle of Gaza, but soon partially repaired his loss by a victory in the Battle of Myus, against a general of Ptolemy, Cilles.
 In the spring of 310, he was soundly defeated when he tried to expel Seleucus I Nicator from Babylon; his father was defeated in the autumn.
 As a result of this Babylonian War, Antigonus lost almost two thirds of his empire: all eastern satrapies fell to Seleucus.